WAMC’S OR Expansion Sharpens the Tip of the Surgical Spear

-Womack Army Medical Center (WAMC) leaders and staff participated in a wall breaking ceremony on April 14, 2026.
-WAMC is set to undergo a transformational upgrade to its surgical capabilities, launching a multi-year project that will equip its team with the next generation of medical technology.
-The expansion will solidify WAMC’s position at the forefront of military medical care and enhance its mission to serve the Fort Bragg community.
-(Photo by Keisha Frith, Womack Army Medical Center Public Affairs Office)
+FORT BRAGG, NC– Womack Army Medical Center (WAMC) is set to undergo a transformational upgrade to its surgical capabilities, launching a multi-year project that will equip its team with the next generation of medical technology.
+The expansion of WAMC, which will solidify its position at the forefront of military medical care and enhance its mission to serve the Fort Bragg community, was officially launched with a wall-breaking ceremony this week.

+The project will increase the number of operating rooms from 11 to 14, but the most significant change lies in the advanced capabilities these new suites will house.
+The expansion includes three customized robotic surgical operating rooms, a state-of-the-art hybrid vascular suite, a purpose-built operating room for highly complex neurosurgical, spine, and thoracic procedures.
+The new hybrid operating room is a game-changer for the hospital, combining a full-scale surgical suite with advanced, real-time imaging.
+This allows surgeons to perform complex, minimally invasive procedures with greater precision, flexibility, and efficiency.

+"The hybrid room will allow us to perform complex endovascular procedures to restore and redirect blood flow throughout the body, while also expanding our ability to treat strokes, hemorrhage, and other neurovascular conditions," explained Col. Guy St Louis, deputy commander for Inpatient Services and chief of the Department of Operative and Anesthesia Services.

 |Date Taken: